vEnhance/1802/src/preface.typ

 / Charlie: This short part is review of the *complex numbers* $CC$.
-  I actually don't know why this is part of 18.02, to be honest, but since it happened I included a short section on it.
+  I actually don't know why this is part of 18.02, to be honest, but since it happened I included a short chapter on it.

 / Delta: Covers the calculus of functions $bf(r) : RR -> RR^n$,
   which is usually thought of as a *parametric* function $bf(r)(t)$ (a time-indexed trajectory through the vector space $RR^n$).
-  This section turns out to be easy because it's pretty much all 18.01 material.
+  This part turns out to be easy because it's pretty much all 18.01 material.
   This part is therefore also only a few pages long.

 / Echo and Foxtrot: Cover the *differentiation of multivariable functions* $f : RR^n -> RR$,